crypto101/book/building-blocks.rst

 Salt
 ''''

-Salt [21]_ is a provisioning system written in Python.
+Salt [#]_ is a provisioning system written in Python.
 It has one major
 flaw: it has a module named ``crypt``.
 Instead of reusing existing complete cryptosystems, it implements its own, using RSA and AES provided by a third party package.

+.. [#]
+   So, there's Salt the provisioning system, salts the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
+Can we stop naming things after it?

 For a long time, Salt used a public exponent (:math:`e`) of 1, which meant the encryption phase didn't actually do anything: